-Enable a data acquisition program on the computer such as the 2B Technologies Display and Graphing Software.
+Start your data acquisition software, such as the 2B Technologies Display and Graphing Software.
 See Appendix A of this manual for information about working with this software.
-Alternatively, other terminal emulation software such as HyperTerminal (a program provided with earlier versions of Windows[®] platforms, usually in Start/All Programs/ Accessories/ Communications/Hyper Terminal) or Tera Term may be used as well.
+Alternatively, other terminal emulation software such as Hyperterminal (available on earlier versions of Windows[®] platforms, usually in Start/All Programs/Accessories/ Communications/Hyper Terminal) or Tera Term may be used as well.
 A disadvantage of Hyperterminal is that it has a 500-line buffer limit.
 However, all of these programs may used to log an unlimited number of data lines to a file on your computer.
 For more details see our Tech Note #007 here: